TrustSource/api-docs/docs/index.md

+## Migrating APIv1 to APIv2

+The APIv2 has been released during December 2024.
+We recommend to make use of APIv2 as soon as possible.
+It is more secure and reliable than the v1.

+Starting **June 2024**, we will publish a deprecation notification as part of all API replies to v1.

+By **September 30th, 2024** the API v1 will start returning 410 only.
+In addition, we will omit the need for the /v2 parameter to reach the api.
+However, if you use it, you will be able to continue doing so.

+To migrate, you will just need to point your requests to the URL [https://api.trustsource.io/v2/](https://api.trustsource.io/v2/) instead the the former https://app.trustsource.io/api/v1/ base url. ***All functionality is fully backward compatible.*** To learn about new functionality and experiment/play with the functions, visit the API documentation inside [TrustSource Service](https://app.trustsource.io/apidoc-latest).

 ## Further Sources of Knowledge

 You should be aware of the different sources you may tap to learn about TrustSource: